Configuration

 Top-level keys

-Six top-level sections control the tool: command, agent, debug, spec, plan, and knowledge.
+Seven top-level sections control the tool: command, agent, spec_trigger_threshold, debug, spec, plan, changelog, and knowledge.

 command string